Cameroon's real estate nightmare | DW | 23.09.2021

 The country has three categories of land: public, private and national.
 Public land includes things such as roads, parks and waterways, which are for public use.

-Private lands include that owned by individuals or companies with a registered land title, as well as land purchased by the state, such as for public buildings.
+Private lands include those owned by individuals or companies with a registered title, as well as land purchased by the state, such as for public buildings.

-But only around 10-15% of land is registered in the whole of Cameroon, although this rises to around 60% in urban areas.
+But only about 10-15% of land is registered in Cameroon, although this rises to around 60% in urban areas.
 This caps how much land can actually be sold.

-And for those lucky enough to find a plot to purchase, the process is often fraught with uncertainties.
+And, for people lucky enough to find a plot to purchase, the process is often fraught with uncertainties.

-Cameroonian property lawyer Nkwamah Limen warns that people need to make sure they buy from someone who has a land title and also verify the title's legitimacy.
+Cameroonian property lawyer Nkwamah Limen told DW that people need to make sure they buy from someone who has a land title and also must verify the title's legitimacy.

 "When you violate all these procedures and fail to do proper investigations, you find yourself with problems," he said.

-"That's why we have a lot of litigation in our courts in Douala," Limen told DW.
+"That's why we have a lot of litigation in our courts in Douala," Limen added.

-It's estimated around 80% of legal disputes in Cameroon are about property.
+It's estimated that around 80% of legal disputes in Cameroon are about property.

-Yaounde, capital city of Cameroon.
-Here, land owners and potential land owners worry over the fact that their structures could be brought down anytime.
+In Yaounde, land owners and potential owners worry about the fact that their structures could be brought down anytime.

-For businessman Neba Roland, it's also difficult to know who actually owns a certain parcel of land.
+Roland said it was also difficult to know who owns a certain parcel of land.

 This lack of transparency makes it easier for people to traffic in false land titles.